Akuukis/LiquidHumanity/Readme.md

 [4] Budescu, D. V., & Nevo, B. (1985).
 Optimal number of options: An investigation of the assumption of proportionality.
 Journal of Educational Measurement, 22(3), 183-196.

+[5] Bull, H. (2012).
+The anarchical society: a study of order in world politics.
+Palgrave Macmillan.